Meet Our Staff

 Executive Director

 Marnie Jackson (she/her) first started organizing with WEAN in the 1990s, founding South Whidbey High School's first Ecology Club and leading a student effort to stop a proposed McDonalds at Bayview Corner.
-She has worked in the nonprofit sector since 2007, serving on the Whidbey Institute team for nearly a decade in communications and executive director roles and working more recently with Showing Up for Racial Justice as a senior donor organizer.
+She has worked in the nonprofit sector since 2007, working most recently with Showing Up for Racial Justice as a senior donor organizer.
 She has also worked as a teacher, farmer, and journalist.
-Marnie has a bachelor's degree in English from Suffolk University, volunteers with Solidarity Over Supremacy Whidbey, and serves on the South Whidbey School Board and the Whidbey Community Foundation's Affordable Housing Fund Advisory Committee.
-Marnie loves hiking, motorcycling, gardening, and exploring with her daughters, partner, dogs, and mule.
+Marnie has a bachelor's degree in English from Suffolk University, is pursuing a Masters in Environmental, Climate, and Energy Law from Lewis & Clark Law School, and is an elected member of the South Whidbey School District Board of Directors.
+She also serves on the Washington State Habitat Strategic Initiative Advisory Team and the Washington State School Directors Association Trust Lands Advisory Committee.
+Marnie loves hiking, motorcycling, gardening, and exploring with her daughters, husband, dogs, donkey, and mule.

 Amanda Bullis